PainterQubits/Unitful.jl/docs/src/index.md

 - Base dimensions like length, mass, time, etc. are defined.
 - Derived dimensions like volume, energy, momentum, etc. are defined.
-- SI units and their power-of-ten prefixes are defined.
+- Base and derived SI units with their power-of-ten prefixes are defined.
 - Some other units (imperial units) are defined, without power-of-ten prefixes.
 - Promotion behavior is specified.